-Sealed and Vented manholes to be provided at strategic points of the tank system when separate major groups of storage tanks, process blocks, and loading facilities are involved.
+Sealed and Vented manholes are to be provided at strategic points of the tank system when separate major groups of storage tanks, process blocks, and loading facilities are involved.

 The access opening area must be kept free of any obstructions like large pipe supports, piping, and light poles.

 The main process nozzles of a tank are input/output nozzles.
 The main point, where there is no other process requirement, is the minimization of pipe length (and so pressure drop).
 For example, sometimes it is required to locate these nozzles on different sides of the tank to mix fluid inside of the tank.
 Nozzle elevation also affects orientation; locating the elevated input nozzle and output nozzle in the same orientation vapor, which is soluted during the falling of liquid, will make gas traps in piping or cavitations in pumps.
 In Fig 1, A1 stands for the inlet and B1 for the outlet nozzle.

 In Fig 1, A3 is the recycling or circulation nozzle used for circulating fluid via the outlet nozzle and pump then entering the tank through this nozzle, when the risk of freezing, choking or sedimentation of tank fluid exists.
 Consideration for the orientation of this nozzle is the same as the inlet nozzle.